Hoyasumii/bee-movie/README.md

 In tennis, you attack at the point of weakness!

-It was my grandmother, Ke
+It was my grandmother, Ken